xavisec/hackingnotes/README.md

   Connects to an SSH service and retrieves the version banner (SSH protocol version, server software and version).
 Helps identify outdated or vulnerable SSH implementations.

 - **auxiliary/scanner/ssh/ssh_login**
   Attempts to authenticate to SSH using a supplied username/password or a password list.
 Useful for discovering weak or default credentials.

+## FTP Auxiliary Modules

+- **auxiliary/scanner/ftp/ftp_version**
+  Connects to an FTP service and retrieves its version banner (FTP server software and version).
+Helps identify outdated or vulnerable FTP implementations.

+- **auxiliary/scanner/ftp/ftp_login**
+  Attempts to authenticate to FTP using a supplied username/password or a password list.
+Useful for discovering weak or default credentials.

 ## SMB Examples